hsumt/vigil/README.md

 Updated 6/11/2025: Apparently Statbotics and API and the FMS do not record team specific data except for the endgame. issues 😭

-Updated 6/12/2025: The new plan is to use Pandas to directly pull off the Raw Lovat data and to force its input
+Updated 6/12/2025: The new plan is to use Pandas to directly pull off the Raw Lovat data and to force its input Updated 6/12/2025 2 hours later: Very happy we got a basic prototype of anomaly working.
+Should be MUCH easier to continue